posi23/weather-react/README.md

-**Weather Application**
+**WEATHER APPLICATION**

-Weather Application written using ReactJS for frontend and weather data from openweathermap.org API
+Weather Application written using ReactJS, CSS and Bootstrap 5.

+Weather information/data gotten from openweathermap.org API

 - Fully Responsive
 - Displays weather for any valid city in the available dataset of the API mentioned above.